All Episodes

 I wanted to comment what you were talking about earlier.

-You hit the nail on the head when you said Tea Party was a state of mind.
+You hit the nail on the head when you said tea party was a state of mind.

 I've been talking to myself because my husband and I watch the news and we get so upset.

-Like w us and everybody we know feels the same way.
+Like, us and everybody we know feels the same way.

-Just because they're not involved in an organized thing.
+But everybody feels the same way just because they're not involved in an organized thing.

 You just know that this is not the way things get done in this country.